-2017-18 2018-19 2019-20 New ☐ New ☐ Modified ☐ Unchanged ☐ New ☐ Modified ☐ Unchanged All schools will provide opportunities to personalize learning for students based on strengths and needs, personal passions, and academic interests.
-A. CUSD will provide a system of ongoing feedback to and for all CUSD students on their strengths and needs to support students' advocacy for their own learning which will include: a. time for goal setting and reflection with teachers b. documentation of interests, strengths, and needs in electronic portfolio c.
-"Voice and choice" via projects, assessments, and assignments.
-B. The CUSD Personalized Learning Committee will develop criteria for Personalized Education Plans for all levels/grades, conferencing best practices, as well as investigation of warehousing PEPs via electronic portfolios.
-Continue as previous year; key actions will be determined by last year's progress.
-Continue as previous year; key actions will be determined by last year's progress.
+Action 4 For Actions/Services not included as contributing to meeting the Increased or Improved Services Requirement: Students to be Served Students with Disabilities Group(s)] Location(s) Specific Schools: Specific Grade spans: OR For Actions/Services included as contributing to meeting the Increased or Improved Services Requirement: Students to be Served earners Scope of Services noolwide OR Limited to pup(s) Location(s) All school Specific Schools: Specific Grade spans: ACTIONS/SERVICES 2017-18 2018-19 2019-20 New ☐ New ☐ Modified ☐ Unchanged ☐ New ☒ Modified ☐ Unchanged All schools will provide opportunities to personalize learning is students based on strengths and needs, personal passions, at academic interests.
+A. CUSD will provide a system of ongoing feedback to and for CUSD students on their strengths and needs to support strengths advocacy for their own learning which will include: a. time for goal setting and reflection with teachers b. documentation of interests, strengths, and needs in electronic portfolio c.
+"Voice and choice" via projects, assessments, and assignments. nd determined by last year's progress. r all udents' will be Continue as previous year; key actions will be determined by last year's progress.